lokedhs/gnus-outlook-style/README.md

 Remove `quicklisp.lisp`, not needed any more.

-Add to the end of `~/.sbclrc`, edit the path to your setup:

-    (require :asdf)
-    (pushnew "/path/to/gnus-outlook-style/format-html-email/" asdf:*central-registry* :test #'equal)

 Now you are ready to start compiling the `format_quoted_email` helper binary:

     git clone https://github.com/lokedhs/gnus-outlook-style
     cd gnus-outlook-style/format-html-email/
     ./make_binary.sh

 You should be seeing downloading packages, compilation messages, and a fail message for `format-html-email`.
-Time to apply the patch to `closure-html`.

-Go to the `closure-html` folder:

-    cd ~/quicklisp/dists/quicklisp/software/closure-html-...
-    patch -p1 < /path/to/gnus-outlook-style/closure-html.diff

-Now go back and run `make_binary.sh` again:

-    cd /path/to/gnus-outlook-style/format-html-email/
-    ./make_binary.sh

 This should produce the `format_quoted_email` binary.
 Copy this to somewhere that is in your `$PATH`.